GLStephen/flutter-atlanta-codespace-demo/README.md

    * forced containerization of dev, while still allowing legacy deployment processes
    * uses containerization while Docker compose deployments document service interactions, ports, etc.
    * integrations nicely with Github Actions for CI/CD when the time came later
+* Not just a better dev environment for us, but an effective step along the path to more robust integration and deployment processes.

+### Demo

+* Simple Flutter App

 ### Challenges